apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 In your offline computer, open the bip39-standalone.html file and input your 24 words into the "BIP39 Mnemonic" field and your password into the "BIP39 Passphrase" field.
 Now scroll down and you'll see two sets of extended keys, the BIP32 Extended Keys are the ones representing the very root so they are the master ones.
 However in practice you won't actually use these, you'll use the Account Extended Keys to dynamically generate public addresses without requiring the private key and these are derived from the BIP32 Extended Keys.
 Now that you see the extended keys and the generated addresses down at the bottom you can input your words into Electrum and compare the values.

-Open Electrum and do "Standard Wallet -> I already have a seed" and then click the Options button and make sure that the checkboxed "Extend this seed with custom words" and "BIP39 seed" are both checked.
+Open Electrum and do "Standard Wallet -> I already have a seed" and then click the Options button and make sure that the checkboxes "Extend this seed with custom words" and "BIP39 seed" are both checked.
 If Electrum crashes at any point just open it up again, this happens every now and again and it's no big deal.
 Now that your wallet is created you can check to see if your keys match.
 Open up a terminal (Ctrl-Alt-T in Ubuntu) and type the following command:

 `$ cat ~/.electrum/wallets/default_wallet`